VakhoKontridze/VComponents/README.md

 Framework supports iOS 14.0 and up.

-Project is being developed on macOS 11.0 Big Sur in XCode 12.

 ## Demo

 Project contains demo app, that can be run to showcase all components.